- Try it out

 flutter build web --help.

-At the bottom of the output, you should see something like
+At the bottom of the output, you should find experimental Wasm options like:

 Pick a (simple) Flutter web application